Soname-Solutions/salmon/docs/configuration.md

 ```

 **Monitored Environments Configuration**:
 - `name` - the name of your Monitored environment.
-Referred in the monitoring_groups.json.
 - `account_id`, `region` - AWS region and account ID of the account to be monitored.
 - (optional) `metrics_extractor_role_arn` - IAM Role ARN to be able to extract metrics for the resources running in another AWS account.
 Default value: `arn:aws:iam::{account_id}:role/role-salmon-cross-account-extract-metrics-dev`.

 You can specify multiple monitored environments.

 **Delivery Methods Configuration**:
 - `name` - the name of your delivery method.
-Referred in the recipients.json.
-- `delivery_method_type` - the delivery method type (AWS_SES).
+- `delivery_method_type` - the delivery method type (AWS_SES, SMTP).

-    >  SMTP, Slack and MS Teams channel will be introduced soon (refer to our [Changelog](changelog.md)).
+    >  The primary delivery method for the current version is AWS SES (with plans to add more options such as SMTP, Slack and MS Teams channel notifications).

 Based on the delivery method type, additional parameters are required:
-* AWS_SES
+* AWS_SES:
     - `sender_email` - the sender email for notifications and digests.
 Must be verified in AWS SES.

 You can specify multiple delivery methods (even for the same delivery type, no restrictions).

 ### 3. Configure Monitoring Groups  <a name="configure-monitoring-groups"></a>
 The `monitoring_groups.json` configuration file lists all resources to be monitored, grouped logically.
 For example, all Glue Jobs and Lambda functions can be related to Data Ingestion Pipeline.
-Inside each group we list group elements with their properties (such as name, sla_seconds, minimum_number_of_runs).
 ```
 {
     "monitoring_groups": [